NOTE! The ban on many of the records has subsequently

 Status Quo Burning Bridges

-Stevens I'm Gonna Get Me A Gun
+Cat Stevens I'm Gonna Get Me A Gun

-Stewart Sailing
+Rod Stewart Sailing

 Donna Summer State Of Independence